ealpha072/php-myqsqli-tutorials/README.md

 # php-myqsqli-tutorials
 A summary of commands for connecting php to sqli.
-Plus more functions on the two topics
+Plus more functions php and mysqli.
+This repo contains all the three methods of php connection and querrying.